|

 adapted by David Hare.

-Top actors and directors contribute their talents to the company,
+and directors contribute their talents to the company, attracted

-attracted by the companys professional reputation and its
+by the companys professional reputation and its outstanding

 often fresh from Off-Broadway, as well as Broadway itself, have